DJI_0109sm_1.gif

 While this plan is not currently funded, we believe this proposed master plan sets the vision for future redevelopment of Hanna Homestead Park should funding be secured.

-Please send any comments to the Deputy Director of Planning and Redevelopment, Alec Johnson, at This email address is being protected from spambots.
-You need JavaScript enabled to view it. or call 260-427-6425 (direct).
+Please send any comments to the Deputy Director of Planning/Development, Chad Shaw at This email address is being protected from spambots.
+You need JavaScript enabled to view it. or call 260-427-6027 (direct).

-• A new entrance off of Goshen Avenue to accommodate vehicular and pedestrian access is under construction, along with a new bridge spanning Spy Run Creek.
+• A new entrance off of Goshen Avenue to accommodate vehicular and pedestrian access has been complete, along with a new bridge spanning Spy Run Creek.
 The road leads to the highest and most prominent point in Franke Park.
 This opens up an underused area of the park for a growing population with increasing needs for more recreational opportunities.
+Read more....

-• A state-of-the-art, year-round pavilion is also under construction.
-While its beautiful architecture will be reminiscent of historic features in the park, it will also introduce soaring views of the natural beauty surrounding it.
-The multi-use pavilion will have a grand view of the park, will be the largest pavilion in our park system, and will expand recreational programs and rental capacity to 400+ people.
+• A state-of-the-art, year-round pavilion was officially opened in December.
+While its beautiful architecture is reminiscent of historic features in the park, it also introduces soaring views of the natural beauty surrounding it.
+The multi-use pavilion has a grand view of the park, and is now the largest pavilion in our park system, and expands recreational programs and rental capacity to 400+ people.
+Available to book now for rentals starting January 2, 2025.

-• A second phase of the restoration of Spy Run Creek will begin construction early 2024.
-This project will stabilize failing streambanks, increase flood storage, and provide ecological benefits through improved water quality and animal habitat, in addition to increasing the recreational value of the stream.
+• A second phase of the restoration of Spy Run Creek has been completed.
+This project stabilized the failing streambanks, increases flood storage, and provides ecological benefits through improved water quality and animal habitat, in addition to increasing the recreational value of the stream.

 Franke Master Plan